SVirat/Sales-Tax-Calculator/README.md

 ]
 ```

-This is created into objects:
+This is created into objects and tax is computed:

 ```
 [